klaoude/QuickerStack/QuickStackStore/Package/README.md

 ## 4 - Sorting

-Sorting is based on the popular mod [InventorySorting](https://valheim.thunderstore.io/package/end360/InventorySorting/) by [end360](https://valheim.thunderstore.io/package/end360/) (with permission).
+Sorting is based on the popular mod [Inventory Sorting](https://valheim.thunderstore.io/package/end360/InventorySorting/) by [end360](https://valheim.thunderstore.io/package/end360/) (with permission).
 It adds a 'sort inventory' and 'sort container' button that respects favoriting.

 There are various different sort criteria to choose from:
 - category (bunches up similar item types into categories like armor, weapons, etc)